retinasiri/test-project/README.md

 # test-project
 ==========
-that is our first change
+that is our first change.
+Our second change.